 You may have heard someone say “I have TMJ.”
-What they most likely mean is that they are suffering from a disorder of the TMJ — the temporomandibular joints.
+What they most likely mean is that they are suffering from a disorder of the temporomandibular joints (TMJ).
 These TMJ, located on either side of your skull make it possible to open and close your mouth, working together whenever you chew, speak or swallow.
 Your TMJ is considered to include the various muscles and ligaments involved in these processes as well as the jaw bone itself.
 The TMJ also control the lower jaw — your mandible — as it moves forward, backward and side to side.

 Each temporomandibular joint has a disc of cartilage between the ball and socket of the joint.
 This sponge-y disc supports the load while allowing your jaw to open wide and rotate or glide.
 Any issue that hinders this complicated system of muscles, ligaments, discs and bones from operating properly can be called a TMJ disorder.
 Dr. Melvin Benson of Integrated Dental Arts, a dental provider in Greeley, CO can diagnose and treat this problem to relieve the pain and stop the progression of dental issues that can accompany TMJ.